 Our KS3 curriculum interweaves three disciplines; Theology, Philosophy and Human/Social Science.
 This provides our students with an engaging, relevant and challenging approach to Religious Studies.
 Each unit addresses a big question, such as ‘does religion help people to be good?’
 (Year 7, term 3) and allows students to explore the ethical and moral questions raised, as well as delving into the history and Theology from which current religious beliefs have grown.
 Students will also study how religious beliefs and other worldviews are put into practice in the lives of believers and non-believers alike.
 Students will engage with topics that are relevant to their lives and empower them with the education and skills needed to become good citizens of our world.

 All students from year 9-11 are entered for full course GCSE Religious Studies.
 We follow the AQA GCSE Religious Studies A course.

-Year 9 and 10 students are studying the new Eduqas GCSE Religious Studies exam course.
-Students are required to study four themes including Relationships, Human Rights, Good and Evil and Issues of Life and Death.
-These themes are examined through a 2-hour Philosophy and Ethics paper which is worth 50% of the overall marks allocated.
-Students will also study the beliefs and practices of Christians and Jews.
-The Christianity and Judaism exam papers are 1 hour long each and together they make up the other 50% of students overall marks.
-The new GCSE exam course places emphasis on the diversity within and between religions, sources of moral authority and gaining a deeper understanding into how theological beliefs and teachings apply to modern day ethical dilemmas.
+Students are required to study four themes including relationships and families, religion and life, crime and punishment and human rights and social justice.
+Students will also study the beliefs and practices of Christians and Jewish people.
+The GCSE exam course places emphasis on the diversity within and between religions, sources of moral authority and gaining a deeper understanding into how theological beliefs and teachings apply to modern day ethical dilemmas.